-Anyone searching for an exotic vacation destination should consider Kuala Lumpur.
+Anyone searching for an exotic holiday destination should consider Kuala Lumpur.
 Not only is the area beautiful, it is easy to find accommodations, restaurants, activities and transportation at affordable prices.
 Regardless of whether one enjoys sightseeing, shopping, dining out or a bit of everything, it is easy to find it in Kuala Lumpur.

 Kuala Lumpur markets are some of the finest in the world, and visitors enjoy the tremendous bargains they find on electronics, apparel, spices, and souvenirs.
-Two of the best markets in the city are the Central Market and Jl Petaling, both of which are located in colorful Chinatown.
+Two of the best markets in the city are the Central Market and Jl Petaling, both of which are located in colourful Chinatown.
 Essentially all markets are open from early in the morning until late at night, and the markets are often referred to by locals as "Pasar Tani" and "Pasar Malam," meaning "daytime markets" and "nighttime markets," respectively.

 Malay, Western, Indian and Chinese fare can be found without any difficulty in Kuala Lumpur.
 Roadside markets and stalls are terrific locations in which to enjoy hawker food and in the bustling downtown section of Kuala Lumpur, everything from five-star restaurants to casual cafés are available.
-Those spending time in the city are typically quite pleased to discover that appealing dining options abound, regardless of each traveler's individual budget and preferences.
+Those spending time in the city are typically quite pleased to discover that appealing dining options abound, regardless of each traveller's individual budget and preferences.

-Travelers who enjoy sightseeing are guaranteed to love Kuala Lumpur and its numerous landmarks and attractions.
+Travellers who enjoy sightseeing are guaranteed to love Kuala Lumpur and its numerous landmarks and attractions.
 Below are some of the most popular attractions in the city among visitors and local residents alike: